For the latest admissions information, visit our website.

 Special Admission Programs for Students Still Enrolled in High School

 The High School Special Program and the Early College Credit Program are designed to allow qualified high school students to enroll in university courses concurrently with high school classes.
-Applicants must generally rank in the upper 10% of their high school class and have a 3.5 GPA.
+Applicants must generally have a 3.5 or above GPA.
 For further information, contact your high school guidance counselor or the UWM Office of Undergraduate Admissions at (414) 229-2222.
 You also may review the information on our Dual Enrollment website.